mickfuzz/phd4/_posts/thesis_chapters/archive/2023-12-5-2beforecull-Gdps.md

 <!-- The process of personal development of knowledge is less clear from video data.
 NOTE - SOME MORE READING ON AN INTERPRETATION OF THIS THAT I CAN WORK WITH FOR THIS DATA IS PERHAPS NEEDED. -->

-The adult is building proficiency in coding practice.
-This is shown in a variety of ways including; finding and comprehending supporting documentation, fluidly navigating between undertaking more advanced coding to implement new GDPs, playtesting and preparing the coding environment for more basic coding of her child.
+In the programme Sh has built important proficiency in coding practice, which include; finding and comprehending supporting documentation, fluidly navigating between undertaking more advanced coding to implement new GDPs, playtesting and preparing the coding environment for more basic coding of her child.
+The parent navigates this process skilfully and is able to incorporate the child's interests.
+She takes signals clearly to her child when the process returns certain design stages indicating that she is aware of the greater possibility for effective child input at these moments.

-This chapter now expands to represent the diversity  of the coding and community practices of participants through focusing on their use of game design patterns. (and opportunites for educators)
+While this adult structured the process of implementing new GDPs through engaging with documentation in a careful and methodical  way, other individuals and pairs approached the same objectives in diverse ways.
+This chapter now expands to represent the diversity  of the coding and community practices of participants through focusing on their use of game design patterns. (and opportunities for educators)

 <!-- The child uses her concepts of game design patterns in the end of course evaluation.
 She responded to the question _What would you like to see next time?
 What would you add?_ with the comment.
 "Th: I'd add a health bar and lots more levels and keep on changing the characters and background." -->